We have new online Mandarin courses launched!

 - AP, SAT: American university entry exams

-- IB: It's not a national curriculum but widely used in the whole world, especially in international schools. [source]
+- IB: not a national curriculum in any country but is widely used in the whole world, especially in international schools. [source]

 What do students learn when they take IB Mandarin?

 The International Baccalaureate® (IB) has four programmes[source]: PYP for children aged 3-12, MYP for students aged 11-16, DP for students 16-19, and the Career Related Programme.